 Day 1: Leave UK on an overnight flight to Delhi.

-Day 2: We are due to arrive in Delhi via our connecting flights on the morning.
-We will arrange a taxi at the airport and transferred to our Delhi Hotel for a day of leisure and an evening’s rest.
+Day 2: We are due to arrive in Delhi via our connecting flights by mid-morning.
+We will go to a currency exchange to get our Rupees and then arrange a taxi at the airport and transfer to our Delhi Hotel for a day of leisure and an evening’s rest.
 Over dinner we will discuss the plans of the forthcoming trip.

 Day 3: In the early morning we will connect with our internal flight to Jabalpur.
-From Jabalpur airport we are met by our transfer driver and it is then a 3-4 hour drive to our destination which will take us to Bandhavgarh National Park.
+From Jabalpur airport we are met by our transfer driver and it is then a 4 hour drive to our destination which will take us to Bandhavgarh National Park.
 From then on we will be based in a comfortable and remarkably tranquil lodge in the small village of Tala near Bandhavgarh National Park owned and run by our resident expert guide Satyendra Tiwari and his family whose knowledge and tracking skills we will have to aid us throughout the trip.
-Local staff help run the operation, which consists of spacious twin rooms with running hot and cold water and battery backup for power.
 All meals are freshly prepared at our lodge and please note that it is strictly a vegetarian diet throughout.
-Once we have arrived at our destination we will have plenty of time to settle in, shower, and have something to eat in readiness for a first game drive that afternoon.
+Once we have arrived at our destination we will only have short time to get ready for our first game drive that afternoon.

 Day 4: It is an early morning start for our first encounter with the tigers and we need to be at the park entrance by 6.00 am.
 We will have three vehicles for our group and there will only be three people per jeep so we will have lots of space.
 There will be plenty of opportunities to photograph lots of different wildlife species like spotted deer, majestic samba, and wild boar and of course the ever playful langur monkey but our main priority throughout this trip is to photograph the beautiful Bengal tiger.
 Throughout our trip we will make morning and afternoon game drives, the morning’s drives will last from 6.00 am to 11.00 am and we will then go back to the accommodation to have a late breakfast and rest and we will also use this time to download our images from the morning session.
 We rest during the middle part of the day as it is too hot then and the light is too harsh for photography.
 After a light lunch we are back out in the afternoon for our afternoon game drive which will be from 2.30 pm until dusk.
 We then go back to our accommodation for the evening.